ewizza/character-card-generator/README.md

 A web application for creating character cards for SillyTavern.
 It uses AI models to generate character profiles, including personalities, scenarios, and custom artwork.

 > [!IMPORTANT]
-> This application requires OpenAI-compatible API endpoints for both text and image generation.
-It works with OpenAI, OpenRouter, and other services that implement the OpenAI API format.
+> This application requires OpenAI-compatible API endpoint for text and is **modified** to use **koboldCPP image generation** with an openai fallback.
+It works with OpenAI, OpenRouter, and other services that implement the OpenAI API format **but this branch is designed to use koboldCPP as the backend for both LLM and image generation**.

 ## Core Capabilities